 When cooking the beef it is essential to keep an eye on the temperature of your grill.
 You want to maintain an even cooking temperature in the cooking chamber.
 This ensures your beef will be cooked to your perfect doneness level.

 Resting is just as important as the actual cooking of your meat.
-Resting your beef will let the juices re disperse through the meat and give you a more tender and juicy result.
-You should rest a beef fillet for at least 30 minutes for best results.
+Resting your beef will let the juices re-disperse through the meat and give you a more tender and juicy result.
+You should rest a beef fillet for at least 30 minutes for the best results.

 |Rare||120 to 125°F||130 to 140°F|